-Following Grade Ten Conservatory certification (piano) I completed my undergraduate degree in music (piano) and concurrent diploma in arts/non-profit management, and more recently received a Masters in Community Music at Wilfrid Laurier University.
-I have also previously taught as a certified Kindermusik educator.
+I’m a music educator and community musician based in Guelph, Ontario, and part-time faculty and doctoral student at Wilfrid Laurier University (Community Music PhD concentration).
+Following Grade Ten Conservatory certification (piano) I completed my undergraduate degree in music (piano) and a concurrent diploma in arts/non-profit management, and more recently received a Master in Community Music at Wilfrid Laurier University.
 Instrumental studies over the years have included piano, flute, bassoon, oboe, voice, and 'ukulele.

-Passionate about the role that music can play in our lives, I encourage everyone to learn and make music, regardless of their age or ability.
+Currently, my research interests include community ensemble learning and participation, musical journeys across the lifespan (particularly mid-life), and well-being.
+Passionate about the role that music can play throughout our lives, I encourage everyone to learn and make music, regardless of their age or ability.
 I look forward to meeting new students and exploring what we can achieve through music in our classrooms and our communities.